William-OD/William-OD/README.md

 William O'Donnell

-5th year Undergraduate at the University of Glasgow

-Studying Msci Physics and Astronomy
+1st Year Ph.D. researching next generation mupoography detectors for built infrastructure monitoring.
+Funded by Lynkeos Technology and the Nuclear and Hadron Physics group at the University of Glasgow.

 <!---
 William-OD/William-OD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.